redox-os/website/content/faq.en.md

 #### Easy to develop and debug

-Most of the system components run in user-space, simplifying debugging.
+Most of the system components run in user-space, simplifying testing/debugging.

 ### Rust benefits